1. Home

 Here we can see content set to drip out across different specific dates within a month.

-If students get access after the content released, it will be available immediately in their dashboard.
+If students get course access after the content release date has passed, it will be available immediately in their dashboard.

 Using this drip method allows you to restrict content based on payments, rather than time.

-This allows you to drip our modules or lessons after specific rebills, ensuring students who continue paying for your content get new content to consume.
+This allows you to drip out modules or lessons after specific rebills, ensuring only students who continue paying for your content get new content to consume.

 If choosing the option ‘after a trial period ends’ then the system will set the first module to be ‘Published’ (so instantly available) and then all other content to unlock after the first recurring payment (which would be the first payment after a free or paid trial).